-Full-time teachers will have sick leave deducted from the entitlement set out in clause 5.1.1(a) above as follows:

-where the period of absence does not exceed five consecutive school days the days of absence are deducted i.e. intervening Saturday or Sunday do not count as leave.

-where the period of absence exceeds five consecutive school days the continuous days are deducted i.e. all intervening weekends count as leave.

-public holidays and school vacations that fall during a period of paid sick leave do not count as leave.

-Part-time teachers shall have each day of absence deducted as a full day from the entitlement in clause 5.1.1(a) above.
-The days to be deducted shall be only those days which would normally have been worked and shall not include any intervening free days except where the part-time teacher works on five days of the week when, as with full-time teachers, the intervening weekend days will be counted as sick leave.

-5.1.5 Teachers temporarily working reduced hours on account of sickness

-- (a) The employer may allow at its discretion a teacher who has been on sick leave to return to duty on a reduced hours basis if the teacher's doctor so recommends and provides a medical clearance, and there would be no staffing or timetabling problems for the school.
+- Full-time teachers will have sick leave deducted from the entitlement set out in clause 5.1.1(a) above as follows: - where the period of absence does not exceed five consecutive school days the days of absence are deducted i.e. intervening Saturday or Sunday do not count as leave. - where the period of absence exceeds five consecutive school days the continuous days are deducted i.e. all intervening weekends count as leave. - public holidays and school vacations that fall during a period of paid sick leave do not count as leave. - Part-time teachers shall have each day of absence deducted as a full day from the entitlement in clause 5.1.1(a) above.
+The days to be deducted shall be only those days which would normally have been worked and shall not include any intervening free days except where the part-time teacher works on five days of the week when, as with full time teachers, the intervening weekend days will be counted as sick leave. - 5.1.5 Teachers temporarily working reduced hours on account of sickness - (a) The employer may allow at its discretion a teacher who has been on sick leave to return to duty on a reduced hours basis if the teacher's doctor so recommends and provides a medical clearance, and there would be no staffing or timetabling problems for the school.
 This arrangement should not, however, normally be allowed to continue for more than six weeks.
-The provisions (b) to (e) below will apply: - (b) The daily hours not worked are to be aggregated and debited against sick leave on the basis of a five hour day.
-For example, where a full-time teacher is present for: - (i) 20 timetabled hours in one week = 5 hours absent = 1 day sick leave debited - (ii) 17.5 timetabled hours in one week = 7.5 hours absent = 1.5 days sick leave debited. - (c) Whole days or half-days of absence are to be debited as whole or half-days. - (d) When the absence is on account of injury by accident and earnings-related compensation is payable to the teacher, normal pay is to continue and the Secretary for Education is to obtain reimbursement of earnings related compensation from the Accident Compensation Corporation in accordance with the usual procedures. - (e) If the accident was work related there is no debit against sick leave entitlement.
-However, if the accident was non-work related, the sick leave entitlement is debited to the extent to which the salary payable for time actually worked plus the earnings related compensation is made up to give normal full salary (provided, the teacher has a sick leave entitlement available).
+The provisions (b) to (c) below will apply: - (b) The daily hours not worked are to be aggregated and debited against sick leave on the basis of a five-hour day.
+For example, where a full-time teacher is present for: - (i) 20 timetabled hours in one week = 5 hours absent = 1 day sick leave debited - (ii) 17.5 timetabled hours in one week = 7.5 hours absent = 1.5 days sick leave debited. - (c) Whole days or half-days of absence are to be debited as whole or half-days. - (d) When the absence is on account of injury by accident and earnings related compensation is payable to the teacher, normal pay is to continue and the Secretary for Education is to obtain reimbursement of earnings related compensation from the Accident Compensation Corporation in accordance with the usual procedures. - (e) If the accident was work related there is no debit against sick leave entitlement.
+However, if the accident was non-work related, the sick leave entitlement is debited to the extent to which the salary payable for time actually worked plus the earnings-related compensation is made up to give normal full salary (provided, the teacher has a sick leave entitlement available).

-5.1.6 Disregarded Sick Leave
+5.24.86 Disregarded Sick Leave

-- (a) Disregarded sick leave not exceeding an overall aggregate of two years may be granted by the Secretary for Education where in the opinion of the Secretary one of the following conditions has been met: - (i) The sickness can be traced directly to the conditions or circumstances under which the teacher is working; or - (ii) The injury occurred in the discharge of the teacher's duties through no fault of the teacher; and where no payment has been made by the Accident Compensation Corporation; or - (iii) The teacher has contracted a notifiable disease which requires the teacher to be excluded from school for a period prescribed under Schodule 2 of the Health (Infectious and Notifiable Diseases) Regulations 1966 or for a period determined by a Medical Health Officer; or
+- (a) Disregarded sick leave not exceeding an overall aggregate of two years may be granted by the Secretary for Education where in the opinion of the Secretary one of the following conditions has been met: - (i) The sickness can be traced directly to the conditions or circumstances under which the teacher is working; or - (ii) The injury occurred in the discharge of the teacher's duties through no fault of the teacher; and where no payment has been made by the Accident Compensation Corporation; or (iii) The teacher has contracted a notifiable disease listed in Part 1 of Schedule 1 of the Health Act 1956, and the teacher is either: - complying with a written request or direction from a Medical Officer of Health under the Health Act 1956 to refrain from attending school for a specified period, or